 For a more in-depth guide on this process and to see other examples in different niche markets, check out my expert roundup guide.

-Implement each of these methods into your website or blog in 2017, and you should see higher rankings, social shares and traffic across the board.
+Implement each of these methods into your website or blog and you should see higher rankings, social shares and traffic across the board.

 Tor Refsland - CEO at Time Management Chef